Scott Eyre: Retirement

 Eyre announced his retirement from MLB on January 8, 2010.
 He finished his career with a 28–30 record and a 4.23 ERA in 617 games with five teams across 13 major league seasons.
 He said that the decision was not because the Phillies declined to offer him a contract for the 2010 season, but that "I had most of this retirement thing planned out ...
 I think even if [the team] would have offered me a better contract, I still don't think I would have taken it."
 After his retirement, Eyre began coaching the baseball team at Saint Stephen's Episcopal School in Bradenton, Florida, where his son played as a first baseman and designated hitter.
 Beginning in 2015, Eyre regularly faced his brother Willie, who became the coach for the rival Canterbury School.

 Personal

 Eyre's brother, Willie, is also a former pitcher in the major leagues.
-They also have another, younger brother, Robert Grace, who is playing in the minor league system of the San Francisco Giants.
+They also have another, younger brother, Robert Grace, who played in the minor league system of the San Francisco Giants from 2005–2007.
 All three are pitchers.

 Eyre was one of the victims of the $8 billion fraud perpetrated by wealth manager Allen Stanford.
 In February 2009 Eyre admitted that he was broke and had to receive an advance on his salary from the Phillies.

 Eyre publicly acknowledged that he has adult attention-deficit disorder.

 Currently, Eyre is the pitching coach for his kid's high school baseball team (Saint Stephens Episcopal School) in Bradenton, Florida.